State Persistence

 Create a .as file that extends the base record with your @meta.id primary key (and optionally shadow columns — covered below):

-import { AsWfStateRecord } from '@atscript/moost-wf/store'
+import { AsWfStateRecord } from '@atscript/moost-wf/store.as'

 @db.table 'wf_states'